Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Introduction

 To improve positioning performance in cellular networks, we introduce a mobile data augmentation framework that synthesizes large volumes of realistic radio measurements.
 Our proposed computationally-light mobile data generator combines \ac{KDE} for estimating spatial components with non‐parametric regression leveraging \ac{KNN} for multi‐cell \ac{RSRP} features generation.
 This methodology aims to produce dense, geographically coherent synthetic mobile data that mimics the statistics of real-world measurements.
 Although this framework is designed and tested end-to-end for fingerprinting-based positioning, the augmented measurements it generates may also benefit other tasks, including radio-environment map reconstruction, training and validation of learning-based models for coverage/capacity estimation and link-quality prediction, data-efficient handover and beam-management policy learning, and anomaly/fault detection in network monitoring \cite{ayanoglu2022machine}.

-To train and validate this augmentation engine, we leverage the \ac{MDT} framework introduced in \ac{3GPP} Release 10 \cite{3GPP_37.320}.
-In \ac{MDT}, user equipments periodically report field measurements, including \ac{RSRP}, into the network's \ac{OM} system in order to facilitate failure forecasting, troubleshooting, and network optimization \cite{skocaj2022cellular}.
-This framework provides a cost-efficient alternative to traditional drive testing and offers a rich source of data for both network management and optimization.
-Leveraging a real-world, large-scale \ac{MDT} dataset provided by an Italian \ac{MNO}, we systematically investigate the positioning performance gains introduced by our synthetic data augmentation pipeline, quantifying improvements in positioning accuracy and robustness across diverse urban scenarios.
+In this work, by leveraging real-world, large-scale \ac{MDT} data provided by an Italian \ac{MNO}, we systematically investigate the positioning performance gains introduced by our proposed synthetic data augmentation pipeline, quantifying improvements in positioning accuracy and robustness across diverse urban scenarios.